juhasev/sample-ninja-help/edit-project-links-exit-links.md

 - Complete (Panelist has completed the survey)
 - Profile (Panelist was terminated in screening questions)
 - Quota (Panelist was terminated because a quota bucket was full)
+- Non actionable (Panelist was returned back to SampleNinja because no action was taken)
 - Quality (Survey software has detected straight-lining or other quality issues)
 - Duplicate (Survey software has detected this panelist as a duplicate participant)
 - Security (Hash validation failed or some other security mechanism triggered)